 - Alternative medicine

-If you are still looking for relief after attempting conservative treatments, contact Laser Spine Institute to learn about our outpatient endoscopic procedures and see for yourself how we may be able to help you find relief from moderate neural foraminal narrowing.
+If you are still looking for effective treatments after attempting conservative methods, contact Laser Spine Institute to learn about our minimally invasive procedures and how we may be able to help you find relief from moderate neural foraminal narrowing.
 Our surgeons use a less than 1-inch incision and muscle-sparing techniques which result in a safer and effective alternative to traditional open back surgery.^